img

 Since filament yarn is composed of filament fibers, figure-75D/72F denotes that the yarn is 75 deniers with the composition of 72 strands of filament fiber.

-If we see that the filament count is greater than the denier, we will call the co as co-microfiber.
+If we see that the filament count is greater than the denier, we will measure the count by Tex.

 1 tex = 1 gram = 1000 yarn meters